Mohammed-a-ali01/sql-challenge/README.md

 # Task
 Task if to complete a research project about people who are employed during a certain time.
-We will import the CSV files, import them inot a SQL database and answer the questions.
+We will import the CSV files, import them into a SQL database and answer the questions.

 # Schema
 ![alt text](ERD-schema.jpg)